 If an individual has limited savings and other retirement benefits, then beginning Social Security payments early may be financially necessary.

-If an individual is in poor or precarious health, then beginning payments early will result in that individual's greater overall receipt of benefits if he or she does not live to an average life expectancy.
+If an individual is in poor or precarious health, then beginning payments early will result in that individual's greater overall receipt of benefits if they do not live to an average life expectancy.

 D. How Working Affects Benefits